Adroiti/docs-for-code-review-tools/CodeNarc/InconsistentPropertyLocking.md

 ## Description

-Class contains similarly-named get and set methods where one method of the pair is marked either `@WithReadLock` or `@WithWriteLock` and the other is not locked at all.
-This may result in incorrect behavior at runtime, as callers of the get and set methods will not necessarily lock correctly and my see an inconsistent state for the object.
-The get and set method should both be guarded by `@WithReadLock`/`@WithWriteLock` or neither should be guarded.
+Class contains similarly-named `get` and `set` methods where one method of the pair is marked either `@WithReadLock` or `@WithWriteLock` and the other is not locked at all.
+This may result in incorrect behavior at runtime, as callers of the get and set methods will not necessarily lock correctly.
+The `get` and `set` methods should both be guarded by `@WithReadLock`/`@WithWriteLock` or neither should be guarded.

 Example of violations: